karttur/setup-theme-blog/_posts/2018/2018-02-02-dualmovie.markdown

 ffmpeg -r 3 -f image2 -pattern_type glob -i '*.png' -vcodec libx264 -b:v 2M -pix_fmt yuv420p -crf 35 DstMovie.mp4
 ```

 The movie has a dimension of 992x1080 (approximately 1 km spatial resolution on the ground for the soil moisture).
 The dimensions when shown below is reduced to 716x780 to fit neatly to the layout in this blog.
-If you download the movie, and view it on you local machine it will have the original dimensions of 992x1080.
+If you download the movie, and view it on your local machine it will have the original dimensions of 992x1080.
 (The original data is at approximately 500 m spatial resolution, and a movie at full resolution would thus be 1986×2164).

 <figure>
 <iframe src="{{ site.commonurl }}/movies/{{ site.data.movies[page.movie1].file }}" width="{{ site.data.movies[page.movie1].width }}" height="{{ site.data.movies[page.movie1].height }}" frameborder="0">